bhrutledge/exploring-venv/slides.md

 ???

-- Using `pip3` to install Python 3 packages
+- Using `pip` with a known version of Python

 ---